c-sp/age/src/age_emulator_gb/README.md

 To achieve this, test roms apply a custom modulation to the duty waveform of channel 1 or 2.
 The modulation is applied by repeatedly changing the channel volume.
-Additionally the respective channel is continuously initialised which each time restarts the frequency timer and thus prevents any further duty waveform progression.
+Additionally the channel is continuously initialized which each time restarts the frequency timer and thus prevents any further duty waveform progression.
-The resulting audio output is based on one and the same duty waveform output being modulated.
+The resulting audio output is based on one and the same duty waveform step being modulated in an infinite loop.

-Example for `outaudio0` test (the modulation has no effect on a duty waveform output of 0):
+Example for `outaudio0` test (the modulation has no effect on a waveform input of 0):
 ```
 Duty Waveform 2  -----+                       +-----+-----+-----
                       |                       |